 This is one of the most common boot issues you might come around, in the Windows operating system.
 Are you receiving the Missing Boot Manager error?
-In this article, I will tell you how you can fix the Bootmgr is Missing error message in Windows 10/8/7.
+In this article, I will tell you how you can fix the BOOTMGR is Missing error message in Windows 11/10/8/7.

-Although the images show Windows 7, Windows10 and Windows 8 need to follow a similar procedure using the installation media for their version of Windows.
+Although the images show Windows 7, Windows 11/10/8 users need to follow a similar procedure using the installation media for their version of Windows.

 Insert the Windows Installation or Repair disk into your drive and reboot the system.
 You will be prompted to “Press any key to boot from disk” so go ahead and press Enter.